Dawson924/MouseFlightControl/README.md

   - RY: Camera vertical view
   - SL0: Camera zoom in/out

-It's recommanded to set Saturation-Y to 50 for both RX and RY in tune setting.
+It's recommanded to set Saturation-Y to 38 for both RX and 50 for RY in tune setting.

 ## Usage